The Study of Last Things

 If one were to combine those two fractions, there is coming a time when fully one-half the world’s population will be destroyed by plagues during the coming Tribulation Period!
-As of July 1, 2009, there were an estimated 6.79 billion people alive on earth.
-If these two plagues of the Tribulation period were unleashed on the earth at that time, 3.395 billion people would lose their lives!
+As of July 1, 2022, there are an estimated 7.96 billion people alive on earth.
+If these two plagues of the Tribulation period were unleashed on the earth at that time, 3.98 billion people would lose their lives!
 The numbers are too horrific to comprehend.

 Sadly, the people of the earth will not repent of their great evil.
 The Apostle John, author of the Apocalypse, penned the following sad words, “20And the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, so as not to worship demons, and the idols of gold and of silver and of brass and of stone and of wood, which can neither see nor hear nor walk; 21and they did not repent of their murders nor of their sorceries nor of their immorality nor of their thefts” (Rev. 9:20-21).